 The BEST Lab has three major theme areas.
 (1) The Berkeley Expert Systems Technologies (BEST) Lab addresses cutting edge research in applied Artificial Intelligence, Expert Systems, Human-Computer Interaction and Design Informatics.
 (2) The Berkeley Energy and Sustainable Technologies (BEST) Lab focuses on sustainable communities, sustainable product design, alternate energy and appropriate technologies.
 (3) The Berkeley Emergent Space Tensegrities (BEST) is a new collaboration on tensegrity soft robotics with NASA Ames.

 The BEST Lab is located in the Department of Mechanical Engineering at University of California at Berkeley under the direction of Professor Alice Agogino.
 The BEST has moved to its new design loft in the Mezzanine of Hesse Hall.

-Please congratuate BEST Labber Euiyoung Kim for receiving the 2013-14 Outstanding Graduate Student Instructor Award, sponsored by the GSI Teaching and Resource Center, in recognition of his exceptional achievements as a teacher.
-The GSI Teaching and Resource Center will host a ceremony and reception in his honor from 3:30 to 5:00 p.m. on Tuesday, May 6, 2014.
-Award recipients will also receive a monetary award sponsored by the Dean of the Graduate Division to applaud outstanding GSIs.
+Please congratuate BEST Labber Euiyoung Kim (photo left) and honorary BEST Labber Vivek Rao (photo right) for receiving the 2013-14 Outstanding Graduate Student Instructor Awards, sponsored by the GSI Teaching and Resource Center, in recognition of his exceptional achievements as a teacher.
+The GSI Teaching and Resource Center hosted a ceremony and reception in awardees honor from 3:30 to 5:00 p.m. on Tuesday, May 6, 2014.
+Award recipients also received a monetary award sponsored by the Dean of the Graduate Division to applaud outstanding GSIs.